 8. Create consistent rating scales.

-If your feedback form includes more than one question with a rating scale, make sure that the scales are consistent from question to question.
+If you include more than one question with a rating scale, make sure that the scales are consistent from question to question.
 If 1 is the best and 5 is the worst in one question, don’t change the scale from 1 to 10 on the next question.

 In information fields that have multiple choice questions, conventional wisdom says that you should pre-select the most common answer to lighten the load for users.
 However, this advice doesn’t apply to feedback forms.
 Don’t pre-select any answer in this case, because it’s leading, which is less useful and makes you look untrustworthy.